Moonshine-IDE/MoonshineWebsite/docs/recaptcha/grails/index.md

 `grails create-app --profile rest-api project-name`

 But since we don't have grails installed system-wide, we need to use the one downloaded to the SDK folder.
-Therfore, the actual command is:
+Therefore, the actual command is:

 `c:\MoonshineSDKs\Grails\grails-3.3.10\bin\grails create-app --profile rest-api captchaserver`